 - 2-3 lb stew beef cubes or beef roast

 - 1 lb carrots (either baby carrots, or carrots cut into large sticks)

 - 12 oz. bag frozen sugar snap peas

-- Add the carrots, peas, and beef.
+- Add the beef, onion, and carrots, and mix everything together.

 - Cook on low for 6-8 hours or high for 4-6 hours.